 The general rules on family reunification apply to those who receive residence permits on humanitarian grounds.

-According to Article 16 of the Act on Foreigners, a residence permit granted on humanitarian grounds may be revoked if an applicant has in considerable terms provided incorrect information or concealed information that would have been significant regarding his/her application.
+A residence permit granted on humanitarian grounds may be revoked if an applicant has in considerable terms provided incorrect information or concealed information that would have been significant regarding his/her application.
 Revocation is also permissible when the conditions for the permit are no longer fulfilled or when this derives from the general administrative rules.